 And if your potential customer doesn’t have one of those social media profiles, then you could be missing out on an opportunity strictly because they don’t have a profile.

 You know what you don’t need a profile for?
 Visiting a website.

 I apologize if I come off a bit harsh here, but if you don’t think websites make you more credible, where are you reading this blog post right now?
-You most likely found it on a forum or shared via social media, but it doesn’t live there.
+You might have found it on a forum or shared via social media, but it doesn’t live there.
 It lives on my site, and you’re here now.
 Learning.

-If your competitor has a fully SEO optimized website with a nice design interface, and butt loads of information regarding their services and industry, who do you think will look more credible if you don’t have a site and rely on social media?
+If your competitor has a fully SEO optimized website with a nice design, and butt loads of information regarding their services and industry, who do you think will look more credible if you don’t have a site and rely on social media?

 Yes, it’s true that word of mouth is one of the most powerful resources for leads, however, have you ever considered what kind of opportunity you might be missing out on because your word of mouth hasn’t reached a high potential customer?